 \subsection{Hazard prior boundary cases}

 The length-aware prior family includes hazard-process priors as a special case.
 It is sometimes useful to understand the limiting behavior as the hazard vanishes or becomes certain.

-\begin{proposition}[Degenerate hazard limits] Consider the index-uniform design $x_t=t$ and a constant hazard $\rho\in(0,1)$ that induces a geometric length prior $g(\ell)=\rho(1-\rho)^{\ell-1}$ on segment lengths (up to the constraint that the last segment ends at $n$).
+\begin{proposition}[Degenerate hazard limits, prior-only] Consider the index-uniform design $x_t=t$ and a constant hazard $\rho\in(0,1)$ that induces a geometric length prior $g(\ell)=\rho(1-\rho)^{\ell-1}$ on segment lengths (up to the constraint that the last segment ends at $n$).
+These limits are statements about the prior, and therefore about the posterior only insofar as the data likelihood does not override them.
 Then: \begin{enumerate}[label=(\roman*)] \item As $\rho\downarrow 0$, the prior concentrates on $k=1$ (a single segment) and $p(t\mid k)$ becomes irrelevant. \item As $\rho\uparrow 1$, the prior concentrates on $k=n$ with unit-length segments, i.e., $t_q=q$ for all $q$. \end{enumerate} \end{proposition}

 \begin{proof} For the geometric prior, $\mathbb{P}(L=1)=\rho$ and $\mathbb{P}(L>1)=(1-\rho)$.
 As $\rho\downarrow 0$, $\mathbb{P}(L>1)\to 1$ so the probability that a new segment starts at any interior index vanishes, which forces a single segment spanning $\{1,\dots,n\}$.
 As $\rho\uparrow 1$, $\mathbb{P}(L=1)\to 1$ and therefore all segments have length one almost surely, giving $t_q=q$. \end{proof}